mize04/ecommerce-sales-analysis-and-prediction-model/README.md

 ## Evaluation metrics
 R2 Score: 0.72
 Mean Squared error evaluated
-Residual Evaluated
+Residual plot
-## Interpretation
+## Key Insights
 The residual plot showed signs of heteroscedasticity.
 That is the residuals are more spread out with increasing predicted profit values.
 This implies the model prediction errors were larger for higher profit products.
 The variance in errors suggest that additional factors or more advanced models may improve prediction performance.
  ## Author
  Mwamize Khalfan
+ Computer Science Student
+ Data Scientist